 How To Apply

-- All learners will be asked to participate in a Pre-Training Review and provide a copy of a Certificate IV qualification or higher.
+All learners will be asked to participate in a Pre-Training Review and complete a Language, Literacy and Numeracy (LLN) assessment or alternatively provide a copy of a Certificate or Statement of Attainment for a Certificate IV qualification or higher.
 This is to ensure we meet your needs as a learner and you are suitable for the course.

-A $190 per person deposit is required upon commencement and the balance is paid by regular fortnightly instalments.
+A $200 per person deposit is required upon commencement and the balance can be paid by regular fortnightly instalments.

 Please refer to the Student Handbook for further information on payments policy.